INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Information Security/07 - Hashing Functions/07 - Hashing Functions.md

 Authentication of a message can be done through **Keyed Hash functions (MACs)** A MAC is a function that takes the message and a secret key as parameters, and return a **tag (MAC value)**
-	*The two parties shares the secret key.
-It works for symmetric ciphers*
+	*As this works on symmetric ciphers, the two parties must share the secret key.*

 1. Once generated, the sender append the MAC tag to the original message and forwards it
 2. The recipient separates the MAC tag and the message, and produces his own MAC tag —via the shared secret key and the message he receives.
 3. If the tags matches, the message has not been forged *This security is ensured as long as the attacker remains unaware of the secret key*